 Emotional impact

-Years of early difficulty can create chronic self-doubt, avoidance, and fear of rejection.
-Many men begin to expect the worst and withdraw from intimacy.
-Therapy and coaching address both the physical pattern and the emotional load that has built up around it.
+Years of early struggle can lead to chronic self-doubt, avoidance and fear of rejection.
+Many men start to be afraid of the worst and pull away from intimacy.
+Therapy and coaching work on the physical pattern and the emotional load that has been built up around it.

 What helps

-Behavioral training, mindfulness-based techniques, pelvic floor conditioning, and communication skills often improve control.
+Control is often improved with behavioral training, mindfulness-based techniques, pelvic floor conditioning, and communication skills.
 Some men also benefit from medical consultation.
-At EIQMen, we help you combine targeted exercises with mental training so you build capacity rather than rely only on quick fixes.
+At EIQMen we help you combine targeted exercises with mental training so that you build capacity, rather than just relying on quick fixes.

-Acquired premature ejaculation develops after a period of typical control.
-The change can feel alarming or confusing, which often increases anxiety.
+Acquired premature ejaculation develops after a period of normal control.
+The change may feel alarming or confusing and often heightens anxiety.

 Possible causes